 - Develop bespoke outcome measurement tools that are meaningful to participants from marginalised communities

 - Grow the capacity of grassroots, community organisations to capture outcomes and understand the changes they are making in people’s lives

 - Recognise the determinants for mental health and wellbeing that affect disadvantaged groups

 - Identify system barriers from the perspective of communities and people with experience of using services

 We have extensive experience collaborating with user-led partner organisations and working directly with people from different disadvantaged groups and communities, such as prisoners, ex-offenders, and black and minority ethnic groups.

-If you would like to hear more about our work or are interested in partnering with us for peer or action research, please contact Louis Allwood at firstname.lastname@example.org
+If you would like to hear more about our work, or if you represent an organisation interested in partnering with us for peer or action research, please contact Louis Allwood at email@example.com